infor-cloud/xtendm3/docs/documentation/api-specification/method-api.md

   }

   public void main() {
-     var methodReturnValue = method.getReturnValue(); //The extracted value from the method depends on the type of value returned by the main extension method.
+     var methodReturnValue = method.getReturnValue(); //The extracted value from the method depends on the type of value returned by the extension point.
   }
 }
 ```